trabian/.github/.github/ISSUE_TEMPLATE/epic.md

 ---
 name: Epic
 about: A large set of requirements or product feature set.
-Typically outlined as the onset of a project roadmap.
-Epics get broken into User Stories that are all working towards the common goal outlined in the Epic.
 ---

 **Background**